Sincide/nixinst/README.md

    sudo ./postinstall_nixos_hyprland.sh
    ```
 3. Follow the interactive prompts.
 Have your dotfiles repository URL handy.
+   If you enable Home Manager, you'll be asked for a `home.stateVersion`.
+The
+   default is derived from your NixOS release.

 ### Dotfiles Layout Example
 Your dotfiles repo should contain subdirectories like: